Burbush & Holmsley Ridge

 The Route

-1. From the car park, join the disused Southampton and Dorchester railway line, which is now a straight, flat and gravelled path perfect for recreations like walking and cycling.
-For the linear pushchair walk, we recommend that you follow this track for around 50 minutes to reach The Old Station Tea Rooms.
+From the car park, join the disused Southampton and Dorchester railway line, which is now a straight, flat and gravelled path perfect for recreations like walking and cycling.
+It leaves from the end of the car park and initially looks narrow, but just around the corner it straightens and widens out.
+For the linear pushchair walk, we recommend that you simply follow this track for around an hour to reach The Old Station Tea Rooms.

 Did you know?